eslint/rfcs/designs/2026-markdown-custom-parsers/README.md

 The implementation in `eslint/markdown` will include:

-1. Exporting `NonMdastParser`, `MdastParser`, and `MarkdownParser` types and adding `parser` and `parserOptions` to `MarkdownLanguageOptions` in `src/types.ts`.
+1. Exporting `MarkdownParserMode`, the deprecated `ParserMode` alias, and `MarkdownParser`, and adding `parser` to `MarkdownLanguageOptions` in `src/types.ts`.
 2. Extending `MarkdownLanguage#validateLanguageOptions()` with the validation described above.
-3. Selecting and invoking the custom parser in `MarkdownLanguage#parse()` while leaving the current default-parser path unchanged.
+3. Representing the built-in parser in `defaultLanguageOptions.parser`, then selecting and invoking the configured or default parser in `MarkdownLanguage#parse()`.
-4. Adding unit tests with a small parser object for invocation, option precedence, invalid configuration, thrown errors, and both Markdown modes.
+4. Adding unit tests with a small parser object for invocation, option forwarding, invalid configuration, thrown errors, and both Markdown modes.
 5. Adding `@eslint-markdown/parser` as a development dependency and running integration tests against both the default JavaScript parser and the Rust-based parser.
 These tests will cover CommonMark, GFM, frontmatter, math, source locations, and the bundled rules.
 6. Adding type tests for the public parser interfaces and configuration options.